-Chance Decker is an attorney with Gray Reed & McGraw and works with businesses across the oil and gas industry, with a client list that includes exploration, production and development companies; interstate pipelines; pipe and steel distributors; and service companies.
-Decker received a B.S. from Texas A&M University and a J.D. from the University of Houston Law Center.
+An aggressive and results-driven litigator, Chance Decker focuses on resolving high-stakes disputes for businesses in the oil and gas industry.
+Chance's client list includes major players and growing businesses across the energy industry, including E&P companies, interstate pipeline companies, pipe and steel distributors, and oilfield services companies.
+Chance earned his B.S. from Texas A&M University and his J.D. from University of Houston Law Center.